fru1tstand/hcde-fanfiction-study/readme.md

 ## Worklog & Changelist
 ### May 23, 2016 ~ May 27, 2016
 ###### Goals
+0. Increase throughput of scraping process via increased IP allocation (using IPv6).
+1. Scrape & Process all category pages.
+2. Scrape & Process all fandom (story list) pages.
+3. Start building of heatmap (genre distribution) application.

+###### Changelist
++ Removed unsorted logs from repo.
++ Abstracted converter process.
++ Added 'url' column to `fandom` table and subsequent functions and stored procedures.
++ Created and ran `scrape/CategoryPage` and `convert/CategoryToFandoms` successfully adding all fandoms to the database.

+### May 23, 2016 ~ May 27, 2016
+###### Goals
 0. Scraped remaining Harry Potter (Rated M) story list metadata. ✓
 1. Scrape all of English Harry Potter story content.
   + This was determined to be infeasible as we'd be attempting to scrape over 2 million pages.